dvreeze/ocp-java-17-learning/doc/chapter06-class-design.md

 For *static methods* with the same signature in parent and child classes, we have *no overriding but method hiding*.
 The rules for *static method hiding* are the same rules as (above) for *instance method overriding*, plus the additional rule that if the parent class method is *static*, then so must the child class method be static (and the other way around).
+So for *static methods* we do have *inheritance*, but instead of overriding we have method hiding.

 If *fields* in a superclass and subclass have the same name, the two fields are *distinct variables*, where the one from the subclass *hides* the one from the superclass.
 The *type of the reference variable* determines whether the subclass